 Adobe After Effects is the most widely used, versatile, and sophisticated software you’re likely to encounter in post-production editing.
 At first glance, After Effects can look complicated, but once you get comfortable with the interface and terminology, you’ll be creating stunning graphic effects in no time.
 Let’s dive right into creating your first After Effects animation.
 We’ll start by getting to know the interface!

-Step 1: Get to Know the Interface
+Part 1: Get to Know the After Effects Interface

 - Open After Effects.